balajiram/reactjs-redux-styleguide/README.md

 will receive their props as an argument and must return the rendered component.
 It basically boils down to having only a render method, which receives the props as an argument rather than accessing it as a class property.
 They also receive context as a second argument.
+Container components have application logic, but do not emit HTML themselves, will return HTML through dump components.

 [dump vs smart components]: https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0
 [fsc]: https://facebook.github.io/react/blog/2015/10/07/react-v0.14.html#stateless-functional-components

+Prefer [props to state](http://facebook.github.io/react/docs/interactivity-and-dynamic-uis.html#what-components-should-have-state).
+You almost always want to use props.
+By avoiding state when possible, you minimize redundancy, making it easier to reason about your application.

 - Separate 'components'(dump) from 'containers'(smart).
 - Prefer using a function for dump-components(shouldn't have state), a class for containers.